-Memphis police officer charged with murder, kidnapping in man’s death
+Memphis Police officer charged with murder, kidnapping in man’s death

 Police released a statement at 2 a.m.
 Sunday that outlined the allegations:

 On Jan.
 6, Howard’s girlfriend called police to report him missing.
-He had last been seen around 5 p.m. the day before in the 3500 block of Mark Twain Street in Frayser, Tenn.
+He had last been seen around 5 p.m. the day before in the 3500 block of Mark Twain Street in Frayser.

 The woman used an app to track Howard’s cell phone to the area of Lamar and Shelby Drive, police said.
 They issued a Missing Persons report and a City Watch for Howard.

-Note: UPDATE: Memphis Police said a body, who is believed to be Robert Howard, has been recovered in the area of Second Street and the Wolf River Bridge.